PePoPiPu/Harvard-CS50/project/README.md

 animate();
 ```
+Note that I passed a composer.render() function.
+This is a piece of code of the final result, that's why there's a postprocessing snippet there.

 Great!
 I saw only black of course, I had no object to be seen neither no lights to shine on it.
 I did encounter a problem, when resizing the window, the canvas didn't seem to adjust to that resize so I had to create a function to handle that:
 ```